arichardson/qemu/README.md

 * `cheri_pte`

 This is a boolean property which defaults to off.
 If enabled it will activate the ZCheriPTE part of the the Cheri specification.
-Enabling This extension requires PTE entries to include PTE_CW and PTE_CRG configuration, if these are not present then attempts to read/write capabilities to virtual addresses will generate a page fault.
+Enabling this extension requires PTE entries to include PTE_CW and PTE_CRG configuration, if these are not present then attempts to read/write capabilities to virtual addresses will generate a page fault.